 Big Bus Tour is not cheap, and it doesn’t come with admission discounts or comps at most attractions.
-A one-day (24 hour) ticket costs $50 when purchased in person (or $45 online) and includes three guided neighborhood walking tours.
-If you’re in town longer, the three-day tour costs $70 in person and $63 online, and includes three guided walking tours, a tour of Sausalito, a two-hour night bus tour of San Francisco, and complimentary admission to the Aquarium of the Bay.
+A one-day (24 hour) ticket costs $55 when purchased in person (or $49.50 online) and includes three guided neighborhood walking tours.
+If you’re in town longer, the three-day tour costs $75 in person and $68 online, and includes three guided walking tours, a tour of Sausalito, and a two-hour night bus tour of San Francisco.

 Social Coupons: Groupon and Living Social

 Before you arrive in San Francisco, check with the United States’ two largest daily deal and social coupon providers: Groupon and Living Social.
 Both have free apps available for download, plus desktop-friendly websites listing time-sensitive discounts and package deals.
 (See Groupon’s San Francisco page for reference.)
 I personally prefer Groupon, because it’s bigger, more prolific, and more relevant in my experience, but there’s little downside to checking both.

 Countless small, independently owned businesses use social coupons to market themselves.
 In pricey San Francisco, where mom-and-pop shops fight desperately to remain competitive with encroaching national chains, tourists who use social coupons to support local businesses do a vital service for the city’s vanishing middle class.